bixBeta/scRNA-WS24/Lessons/Week2.md

 })
 ```

-Another useful metric to add is the NoveltyScore for each cell.
+Another useful metric to add is the Novelty Score for each cell.
 We can calculate this score by taking a log ratio of nFeature_RNA and nCount_RNA.
 In other words, this will give us a log10 ratio of genes per UMI.
 (More on this later)

 ```
 # add log10GenesPerUMI ----